dhaberl/mnist2D_CNN/README.md

 ## Getting Started
 ### Branches
-- master: standard implementation of a CNN
+- master: standard implementation of the CNN
-- DataGenerator2D: implementation of a CNN using a custom data generator and optional data augmentation.
+- DataGenerator2D: implementation of the CNN using a custom data generator and data augmentation.

 ### Installation
 - Clone or download this repo